dgp1130/blog/src/www/posts/ctor.md

-because a reference to `this` refers to the factory context, which is either a `static` method, a loose function, or an independent class instance. `this` in a factory will never refer to the constructed object, and it is impossible to get a reference to the constructed class until after it is properly constructed.
+because a reference to `this` refers to the factory context, which is either a `static` method, a loose function, or an independent class instance. `this` in a factory will never refer to the constructed object, and it is impossible to get a reference to the constructed object until after it is properly constructed and in a consistent state.

 Now at this point we have a system which is roughly equivalent to most object-oriented type systems like Java or C#.
 We can construct objects and